Franklin098/SOLID-DesignPatterns/SOLID/readme.md

 * When it is possible we should **break our interfaces in many smaller ones** so they better satisfy the exact needs of our clients.

 Breaking Interface Segreation Principle also breaks Single Responsability Principle.

+> See interfacesegregation package for a demo.

+# Dependency Inversion Principle

+**High-level modules should not depend on low-level modules.
+Both should depend on abstractions.**

+**Abstractions should not depend on details.
+Details (concrete implementations) should depend on abstractions.**

+Usually we start implementing low-level modules, and then the high-level modules that are going to heavily rely on the low-level modules.

+For example an Application (high-level module) that uses Bluetooth, Json Parser, SQL (low level modules).

+But what if we want to change our SQL Database ? we'll need to change the low level modules implementation, but we also would need to change the high level module logic.

+If we change the low level module, then we also will need to change the high level modules.

+Instead of direct communication, we need to add an abstract modules between the communication of high-level modules and low-level modules.

+For example: we know that there is going to be a Data Base, doesn't matter if it is an Oracle, MySQL or non-relational database.
+We just need to know that there is going to be some service with Get or Save operations.

+We use Interfaces and Abstract Classes to create abstractions.

+> See dependencyinversion package for a demo.